 “No I don't know just why.

 -From Safety To Where.... ?, Joy Division

 In Wellington, New Zealand there is the Ian Curtis wall.
 Soon after he died someone sprayed ‘Ian Curtis RIP Walk in Silence’ on a wall in a street in Mount Cook, and every time it is removed by the council, someone sprays it back and has done so for 30 years.

-Walking past it made me think either there's a 40 + year old tagger out there – or (more likely) many teen and twenty-something taggers who like and relate to a band that ended when its singer hung himself back in 1980.
+Whenever I'd walk past, it made me think either there's a 40 + year old tagger out there – or (more likely) many teen and twenty-something taggers who like and relate to a band that ended when its singer hung himself back in 1980.
 So why would someone growing up today like a band like Joy Division – or Nirvana – the other major musical force brought to a close by the suicide of the singer?

 Well, there's the music, but also partly because Ian Curtis and Kurt Cobain will remain young forever.
 They won’t grow into old rockers with mascara dripping off sagging, wrinkled faces.
 They won’t become old and boring and irrelevant.
 They won’t hack out passionless songs.
 They won’t release covers albums.
 They won’t go on reality TV shows.
 They remain as young and relevant today as they did when they decided to put a full stop to their life and work.
 It’s the James Dean syndrome: live fast, die young, leave a pretty corpse.